skip to main content

 • Biography

-Bobbie is a Business Communications Instructor in the full-time MBA program at the Eli Broad College of Business and a Ph.D.
-Candidate in the Department of Communication at Michigan State University, with an expected graduation date of spring 2025.
+Bobbie Rathjens is a Business Communications professor in the full-time MBA program at the Eli Broad College of Business and a Ph.D.
+Candidate in the Department of Communication at Michigan State University.
+She is set to defend her dissertation, Mechanisms of Dissonant Attitudinal Shifts in Online Influence, in Spring 2025.
+Her dissertation examines how the power of beauty influencers can change consumer behavior and attitudes through the use of counter-normative recommendations.

 • Education